slackapi/template-action-and-dialog/README.md

-# Message actions and dialogs blueprint
+# Message Action and Dialog Blueprint
 ​
 By registering your app's capabilities as message actions, users can pick and choose messages to send to your app so you can do something useful with them.
 Store these messages in a virtual trapper keeper, feed them to your internal markov chain bot, or file away information about an important lead.